deansredhalo/trevino/README.md

 ### Import your Tritt-based custom elements

 Trevino is a simple tool to allow you to import your custom Tritt elements into your page and have them live completely autonomously.
-Tritt and the Trevino is built on top of Google's [webcomponentsjs](https://www.github.com/webcomponents/webcomponentsjs) polyfills.
+Tritt and Trevino is built on top of Google's [webcomponentsjs](https://www.github.com/webcomponents/webcomponentsjs) polyfills.

 Like all of my current projects, it's named after a 90s era country star, this one being named after Rick Trevino.